Check if your claim is eligible before you apply

 - the resulting disablement is severe

 Severely disabled means at least 60% as defined by the principles for assessing the extent of disablement.
-These are set out in section 103 of the Social Security Contributions and Benefits Act 1992 and the Social Security (General Benefit) Regulations 1982.
+These are set out in:

 Find out more about eligibility, including a list of vaccines, from the GOV.UK Vaccine Damage Payment website.